 Style Workshop Week 4: Your Style Words

-Visuals are great, and pulling together your inspiration board was a critical step in visualizing the kind style you want to attain!
-But they can sometimes feel…kinda nebulous.
-When it comes down to making real day-to-day decisions about what pieces to buy or how to put together outfits, for most of us, a Pinterest board just isn’t all that helpful.
+Visuals are important, and pulling together your inspiration board was a huge step in clarifying the kind of style you’re aiming for!
+But sometimes they can feel… a little abstract.
+When it’s time to make real-life decisions about what to buy or how to put together outfits, a Pinterest board as your only guide can fall short.

-So, what's the solution?
-Many stylists, from Tibi’s Amy Smilovic to TikTok’s Allison Bornstein recommend distilling down your style to just three words.
-You can make us here at Indyx another member of that club, because that’s exactly what we’ll be doing together this week.
+So, what’s the fix?
+Many stylists, from Tibi’s Amy Smilovic to TikTok’s Allison Bornstein swear by this one simple technique: distilling your personal style down to just three adjectives.
+And here at Indyx, we’re proud to be another member of that same club because that’s exactly what we’ll be doing together this week.

 The Lesson

-This week we too are defining our style in three words.
-After all, we are icons in the making.
-The purpose of doing this is likewise, threefold.
+This week, we’re defining our style in three words too.
+After all, we’re icons in the making.

 The Homework

-The homework this week is to decide on your three words.
+The homework this week is to decide on your style words.

 Start with your inspiration board

-Obviously, we’ve already done a lot of hard work in putting together your inspiration board.
-Let’s use it!
-Clear your mind and scan over your board for just a few seconds - like, 3 seconds or less.
-You are trying to take in the overall emotional impression of the board without getting stuck in overanalyzing it.
-Then, immediately write down all the words that come to mind.
+Let’s build on the all hard work you’ve already done with your inspiration board.
+Start by clearing your mind and scanning your board for just a moment.
+I’m talking like, 3 seconds or less.
+The goal is to absorb the overall emotional impression without overanalyzing.
+Then, immediately jot down all the words that come to mind.

-Based on your results, we’ll also give you a curated word bank of related style words.
-If something isn’t feeling quite right, you may want to swap things around to make them feel more you.
+Based on your results, you’ll also receive a curated word bank of related style words.
+If something doesn’t feel quite right, you can tweak and swap words until they feel authentically you.

-In case you want to see it all in one place, here is our full style word bank:
+And if you’d like to see all the options in one place, here’s our full style word bank:

 Artsy Feminine Ornate Soft